shivannis/xandr-docs-public/xandr-docs/articles/invest/pass-custom-macros-to-a-split.md

 ---

-# Pass custom macros to a split in Microsoft Invest
+# Microsoft Invest - Pass custom macros to a split

 The split custom macro is used to pass any value to a creative landing page URL where the split will serve.